C+

 Code Meaning Fix

-E0300 Undefined name (incl. null) typo / missing import / pub
+E0300 Undefined name (incl. null) typo / missing import / drop a leading _

 E0301 Duplicate definition no overloading, rename